ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 Setting realistic goals helps you achieve them, resulting in stakeholder approval

-How can I form good relationships with stakeholders when teaching adult students?
+How can I form good relationships with ESL stakeholders in education when teaching adult students?

 ESL stakeholders for the adult student, including the company they work for and your supervisors, are most interested in seeing the students achieve their language goals.
 To do this, you need to identify those goals early on and be upfront with stakeholders about what you can reasonably achieve.